CSCfi/csc-user-guide/docs/data/Allas/migration_tutorial.md

 Connection stays active for eight hours.
 </pre>

-The `allas-conf` procedure above defines an Allas-connection that is valid for next eight hours.
+The `allas-conf` procedure above defines an Allas connection that is valid for eight hours.
 Next, I go to the _zebrafish_ directory.
 ```text
 cd $WRKDIR/genomes/zebrafish
 ```

-Instead of `a-put`, that was used in the previous example, I now use command `rclone copyto` to copy all the files from the given directory to Allas.
-In the case of `rclone` there is no default bucket.
-Instead, I have to define a bucket to be used.
-In this example I use a bucket name _2001659-genomes_ and define each object name to have the prefix _zebrafish_.
+Instead of `a-put` that was used in the previous example, I use command `rclone copyto` to copy all
+files from the given directory to Allas.
+In the case of `rclone`, there is no default bucket.
+Instead, I have to define a bucket.
+In this example, I use the bucket name _2001659-genomes_ and define each object name to have the prefix _zebrafish_.

 ```text
 rclone copyto zebrafish/ allas:2001659-genomes/zebrafish
 ```

-After copying the files I use `rclone ls` to see what has been uploaded to Allas.
+After copying the files, I use `rclone ls` to see what has been uploaded to Allas.

 <pre>[kkayttaj@c311:genomes> <b>rclone ls allas:2001659-genomes/zebrafish</b>
 450646234 Danio_rerio.GRCz10.91.1.bt2